 marshal — Internal Python object serialization

 This module contains functions that can read and write Python values in a binary format.
-The format is specific to Python, but independent of machine architecture issues (e.g., you can write a Python value to a file on a PC, transport the file to a Sun, and read it back there).
+The format is specific to Python, but independent of machine architecture issues (e.g., you can write a Python value to a file on a PC, transport the file to a Mac, and read it back there).
 Details of the format are undocumented on purpose; it may change between Python versions (although it rarely does).
 [1]

 Warning